rogdooley/OSEP-Code-And-Notes/README.md

-## Notes: Contains notes for the course and ideas or topics for further research
+## Notes: Contains notes for the Offensive Security OSEP (Pen300) course and ideas or topics for further research

 ## Windows: Code for the course that is either a result of the code presented in the modules or code of my own that is being worked on.